 Despite a very humble income, the worker’s compulsory 12.4% OASI contribution, when invested conservatively in stocks and bonds over a working career, yields the better part of a million dollars.
 That’s forty times their annual gross earnings, and more than enough for any retiree to live off of, let alone one who (hypothetically) has managed to get by on less than $1,750 a month their whole life.

-Further, we see that if the worker were to withdraw $20,000 annually to live on, but keep the rest of their funds invested, they would actually continue to grow their wealth substantially.
+Further, we see that if the worker were to withdraw $20,000 annually to live on, but keeps the rest of their funds invested, they would actually continue to grow their wealth substantially.
 Regardless of their age of death, their inheritors will be well off.

 This is the part where the typical reader asks themselves why Social Security isn’t just a compulsory defined-contribution system instead of a defined-benefit system.
 There are a few good answers to this question.